Consumers are plagued with oversaturation of visual content. By adapting your marketing strategy to include scent, you can improve your ROI.

-Salon reports a study that found gamblers spend 45 percent more when there was a floral scent in the casino than when there wasn't.
-Another found a pleasant scent cause shoppers to spend more on sleepwear.
-Four hundred consumers surveyed after shopping in a Nike store reported that a "pleasant ambient scent" improved their evaluation not only of the store and its products, but the likelihood they would shop there again, according to research conducted by the International Journal of Marketing Studies.
+Salon reports a study that found gamblers spend 45% more when there was a floral scent in the casino than when there wasn't.
+Another found a pleasant scent caused shoppers to spend more on sleepwear.
+Four hundred consumers surveyed after shopping in a Nike store reported that a "pleasant ambient scent" improved their evaluation not only of the store and its products but the likelihood they would shop there again, according to research conducted by the International Journal of Marketing Studies.

-One caveat: for a smell to successfully stimulate the buying impulse, it has to correspond not just with the product, but the general surroundings.
-Bus stop ads scented with chocolate cookie chip aroma as part of a "Got Milk?” campaign so failed to register with consumer that the ads were taken down after a day.
-While milk and cookies is a natural association, the smell of baked goods in at a bus stop wasn't, and unfamiliar smells, even those of cookies, are judged unpleasant in unexpected and unfamiliar surroundings.
+One caveat: For a smell to successfully stimulate the buying impulse, it has to correspond not just with the product, but the general surroundings.
+Bus stop ads scented with chocolate cookie chip aroma as part of a "Got milk?" campaign failed to register with consumers, and the ads were taken down after a day.
+While milk and cookies is a natural association, the smell of baked goods at a bus stop wasn't, and unfamiliar smells, even those of cookies, are judged unpleasant in unexpected and unfamiliar surroundings.